sussmanLab/cellGPU/doc/markdown/EXAMPLES.md

 Provides an example of using the NetCDF database class to write snapshots of a simulation of the 2D SPV model, using either active cell or overdamped Brownian dynamics

+# cellDivision.cpp

+Provides a simple example of both vertex and voronoi models with cell division activated

 # dynMat.cpp

 Provides an example of computing the dynamical matrix of a minimized voronoi model and using the